edgedb/edgedb/docs/guides/tutorials/jupyter_notebook.rst

      .. note::

-         You may create a secret key with the CLI by running ``edgedb cloud secretkey create`` or in the `Gel Cloud UI
+         You may create a secret key with the CLI by running :gelcmd:`cloud secretkey create` or in the `Gel Cloud UI
          <https://cloud.edgedb.com/>`__.

    **For other remote instances**